 The final piece of the puzzle is to find ways to get links from these authority sites.
 You could use broken link building (more on this later), guest blogging, blogger outreach, PR, networking and several other link building techniques.

 6. Broken Link Building

 Links are still the currency of the web.
 Trusted links make up a significant portion of Google’s 200 ranking factors.
 One survey found that links (internal and external) primarily dictate where your web page is ranked.

 If you approach link building the way others have in the past, you could face a pretty tough challenge.
 There are other ways to go about it, though.
-For example, Brian Dean of Backlinko, increased his search traffic by 110% in 14 days, partially because he employed broken link tactics as part of a broader strategy.
+For example, you can increase your link count by employing a broken link tactic as part of a broader strategy.

 Broken link building or dead link building has become a very popular topic.
 But, most new bloggers aren’t using it to get authority inbound links.

 So, what exactly is broken link building?
 Anthony D. Nelson has a good definition for it:

 Broken links are dead links – links that lead to nowhere.
 When users click them, they’re redirected to an error page.
 If your site has too many broken links, it can harm your rankings or get your site penalized.